 Chris and his wife Bridget live in New Plymouth with their two sons and enjoy all the benefits of the outdoors lifestyle in Taranaki from the mountain to the sea.

 Born in Ngamotu, Sophie spent her younger years living in the Pacific Islands before returning to Taranaki for High School.
 She completed her degree in psychology and human resources at Canterbury University and her first role saw her working in Dubai, Qatar and Abu Dhabi with an Australian HR company.

 Her career has seen her specialise in strategy, communications and people and change management across various industries, and most recently in Law as the CEO of Govett Quilliam.
 She holds several governance roles; on the Board of Business Central, Trustee of Taranaki Women’s Refuge, and previously as the Chair of both the Taranaki Chamber of Commerce and CEO Forum.
-Sophie was appointed as a Trustee of TSB Community Trust on the 8th September, 2020.
+Sophie has been a Trustee of Toi Foundation since September, 2020.